 Tic disorders are best managed with a team approach.
 Family support along with pharmaceuticals and habit reversal therapy are often considered.
 Accommodations at school and work also make it possible for people with tics to stay engaged and successful.
 It also helps to stay physically active and to engage in meaningful activities such as music, art, sports, work, and volunteering.
 It is also useful to get outdoors everyday for a nice walk for both physical and emotional health benefits.

-CBIT is the leading intervention strategy for Tic Disorders and Tourette's.
-CBIT is provided by licensed and certified health professionals with extensive training in physical dysfunction, and mental health support.
-With CBIT Therapy our services include the following components:
+CBIT is the leading intervention strategy for Chronic Tic Disorders and Tourette's.
+CBIT is provided by licensed and certified health professionals with extensive training in physical dysfunction, sensory integration, and emotional health support.
+CBIT Therapy services include the following components:

 This video is about Tourette Syndrome and viewing it may trigger tics in some people.

 Neurology Clinic, University Campus